-Installing an aftermarket steering wheel is fairly straightforward and they are a universal fit.
+Installing an aftermarket steering wheel is fairly straightforward and they are a universal fit for most cars too.
 However, to ensure that they are compatible, you must install the required hub adapter beforehand for the installation to go smoothly.

 To help you make an informed buying decision, we have produced the below guide regarding aftermarket steering wheels.

-There are hundreds of aftermarket steering wheels available but you want to match your choice to the cars interior.
+There are hundreds of aftermarket steering wheels available but you’ll want to match your choice to the cars interior.
 For example, you wouldn’t install a racing steering wheel to a luxury classic car.

 The classic option is often made of a mahogany wood or a premium leather cover and is much larger than the racing alternatives.
 If you do require a racing style of steering wheel, they will use a material that maximizes grip and are smaller for tackling the challenging turns on the track.

 Another popular aftermarket option is the deep dish steering wheel, which looks great when installed to retro or custom vehicles.

 All manufacturers of steering wheels will state a diameter metric, which often varies between 300 to 400 mm.
 Many people will prefer a smaller wheel for racing but in terms of daily driving, it can be more difficult to steer.